 Types of Ventricular Septal Defects (VSDs)

-There are four types of ventricular septal defects that occur in DORV, based on where the opening is located: (Insert a user friendly diagram to help communicate this.
-Include the level of detail provided below)
+There are four types of ventricular septal defects that occur in DORV, based on where the opening is located:

 - A subaortic VSD is located below the aorta, allowing oxygen-rich blood to flow from the left ventricle, through the VSD, and into the aorta.
 Blood from the right ventricle flows mainly into the pulmonary artery.